Dybala one of Juventus' best ever No.10s - Marchisio | Goal.com

 Claudio Marchisio believes Paulo Dybala is one of the best players to have worn the iconic Juventus No.10 shirt.

-The likes of Alessandro Del Piero, Roberto Baggio and Michel Platini have all worn the fabled shirt in the Bianconeri's history, with it regarded as one of world football's greatest honours to have it bestowed upon you.
+The likes of Alessandro Del Piero, Roberto Baggio and Michel Platini have all worn the fabled shirt throughout the Bianconeri's history, and it is regarded as one of world football's greatest honours to have it bestowed upon you.

-Dybala almost lost the shirt during the summer as he almost left the Alilianz Stadium, with both Manchester United and Tottenham making concerted bids to sign him after a relatively fallow campaign in 2018-19.
+Dybala almost lost the shirt during the summer when he nearly left the Alilianz Stadium, with both Manchester United and Tottenham making concerted bids to sign him after a relatively fallow campaign in 2018-19.

 But he has bounced back this term under Maurizio Sarri, scoring 11 goals and laying on 11 assists in Juve's bid for success on three fronts.